digitalpalidictionary/digitalpalidictionary.github.io/src/coding_help.md

 # Help with Coding

+If you're a coder and would like to contribute to the project, please get involved.

+## DPD Project Management
-I am seeking help to code various aspects of the Digital Pāḷi Dictionary project.
-If you have the expertise and the interest, [please get in touch by email](mailto:digitalpalidictionary@gmail.com).
+Here's the [DPD Codebase](https://github.com/orgs/digitalpalidictionary/projects/1/views/2) Project Management on Github with all the open and in-progress issues.
+Just comment on any issue to find out more, or [please get in touch by email](mailto:digitalpalidictionary@gmail.com).

+## DPD Project repo

+Here's the [dpd-db](https://github.com/digitalpalidictionary/dpd-db)  GitHub repo, which contains the code for all aspects of the project.

+## Technical Docs
+Here are the [technical docs](https://github.com/digitalpalidictionary/dpd-db/blob/main/docs/build_db.md) in the dpd-db repo, for building the database, or just working with pre-built database

+## Github Releases
+You can find the [latest releases](https://github.com/digitalpalidictionary/dpd-db/releases) here on Github, which includes the latest version of the database.

-## Python
+## Languages

-I am always in need of help from experienced Python programmers, with small and medium sized tasks, as well as code reviews and consultation.
+DPD uses a few languages.

+- __Python__: Most of the project backend is written in Python.

+- __HTML CSS JS__: All frontend is written in HTML, CSS and vanilla JavaScript.

+- __GO__: A few of the more time-consuming operations, like the Deconstructor and generating Frequency tables, are written in *GO* to take advantage of its speed and concurrency.

+- __Markdown__: This website and all the project docs are written in Markdown.

-## Flutter
+## App Development

-As part of a longer-term vision, I would like to develop DPD into a Flutter App.
-This app would replicate the current lookup functionality of GoldenDict and further allow the integration of many requested features, which are not possible within the GoldenDict framework.
-The backend would be a SQLite database, with methods to lookup and present the relevant data.
-This is a longer, more complex project.
+A long term goal is to create a custom app for DPD and other Pāḷi Dictionaries.
+This would replicate the current lookup functionality of GoldenDict and further allow the integration of many requested features, which are not possible within the GoldenDict framework.